 The Indiana Children’s Health Insurance Program (CHIP) is a type of health insurance provided by the government.
 IN CHIP is referred to Hoosier Healthwise across the state.
 If a family does not have Medicaid eligibility children from that family can still be eligible for CHIP enrollment.
 CHIP and Medicaid enrollment are very similar, but have different rules and regulations to which the two programs must adhere.
 For those asking, “What is CHIP Medicaid?” and “What is covered by CHIP Medicaid?” continue reading the below sections.

-Indiana’s Children’s Health Insurance Program Overview
+What is Indiana’s Children’s Health Insurance Program?

 The IN Children’s Health Insurance Program, or Hoosier Healthwise, is a form of government-backed medical benefits.
 Each state has its own version of CHIP that is managed in different ways.
 For example, some states allow one to apply for Medicaid and CHIP enrollment at the same time, while others require applicants to apply for one program at a time.
 After a beneficiary is enrolled in the program, he or she will have access to many health professionals and providers that are in-network with CHIP in Indiana.
 Beneficiaries can choose whatever doctor they want, as long as the medical professional is within network.
 Depending on the type of services provided, certain CHIP enrollees will have to pay a small portion for the services received.
 It is important to note that government-provided health insurance may not cover the cost of using an out-of-network provider.